Code-Institute-Submissions/The_Galactic_Index/README.md

 Lot's of the code was influenced by learning on the LMS as well as asking questions or finding solutions to them found on stack overflow and it was a great help in completing this project.

+### Issues and testing

+So the main issues I faced when doing this project was overcoming the learning curve of crossfilter, DC and D3.
+The site still has styling issues caused by misunderstanding of the different values associated with the different graphs.
+I also had a lot fo trouble styling the site because of the graphs static nature, having them be resizable would have helped a lot during the process of making the site and i wish i could have spent more time on perfecting it.

+I found that cases where I tried to use the graphs differently that the standard, it was hard to modify them to suit the exact needs that I had and perhaps in future would have found it more useful to look more closely at D3 instead of DC.
+As a user i would prefer clear, readable graphs rather than quite buggy responsive ones.
+Without fully understanding the way DC works it is definitely hard to get the best out of it.